mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard_using_Power-BI/README.md

 ### **2. Revenue Analysis**

-This page focuses on hotel revenue performance and includes visuals related to:
+This page mainly focuses on hotel revenue performance and includes visuals related to:

 * Revenue by hotel type
 * Revenue trends over time